-All products must be delivered by hand, not mailed, and must be presented to attendants between 9 a.m. and 4 p.m., Monday, January 28 at the CVE site.
-Christmas Trees must be submitted no later than 9:00 a.m. on Tuesday, January 29.
-Judging will begin at 4 p.m., Monday, January 28, 2013 with the exception of Christmas Trees.
+All products must be delivered by hand, not mailed, and must be presented to attendants between 9 a.m. and 4 p.m., Monday, January 26, 2015 at the CVE site.
+Christmas Trees must be submitted no later than 9:00 a.m. on Tuesday, January 27, 2015.
+Judging will begin at 4 p.m., Monday, January 26, 2015 with the exception of Christmas Trees.
 After the Show, ribbons and cash awards will be mailed to each contestant.

-Entries judged to be excellent in each class will receive $10.00 and a ribbon.
-Christmas trees judged excellent will receive $12.00.
-The Class Winner in each class will receive $10.00 and a ribbon.
+Entries judged to be Excellent in each class will receive $10.00 and an Excellent ribbon, except Christmas trees judged excellent will receive $25.00 and an Excellent ribbon.
+The Class Winner in every class will receive $25.00 and a Class Winner ribbon.
 The Best of Show in each category of products will receive $50.00 and Best of Show ribbon.
-Entries meeting acceptable class standards, but not judged as excellent, will receive an Honorable Mention ribbon.
+Entries meeting acceptable class standards, will receive $5.00 and an Honorable Mention ribbon.

 Christmas Trees 130) One 6 to 8 foot true Fir 131) One 6 to 8 foot Pine 133) One 6 to 8 foot Other

-Wreaths 140) One 12 inch (metal ring diameter) double faced wreath decorated/undecorated
+Wreaths 140) One 12 inch (metal ring diameter) double faced evergreen wreath decorated/undecorated

 Honey 120) One Comb, sectioned or cut 121) One pound glass Light 122) One pound glass Amber* 123) One pound glass Dark * 124) One pound glass Chunk* 125) One pound glass Creamed* *Must be commercial container 127) Special Class: Vermont Honey Promotion Board Contest: Submit one honey recipe, baked or otherwise, using at least 1/3 cup of honey.
-Class 127 is a special class in which the Vermont Honey Promotion Board offers $100 for the First Prize and $25 each for 4 runner-ups.
+Class 127 is a special class in which the Vermont Honey Promotion Board offers $100 for the first prize and $25 each for 4 runner-ups.
 Recipes must be submitted with entries.

-2013 Farm Show Judging Criteria This year's Farm Show entries will be judged according to the following criteria in all contest categories.
+2015 Farm Show Judging Criteria This year's Farm Show entries will be judged according to the following criteria in all contest categories.
 The judging criteria will be as follows: